DR-one | BS Microcomp, BIS, ACT, MKI

 Offices included 490 Bourke St, 576 Lonsdale St, 116 Hardware St Melbourne and 5 rue du Curé Luxembourg.

-DR-one transferred from Melbourne to Luxembourg in 1992 with the plan to train local employees in the product and leave after one year.
+In February 1992 the DR-one development, sales and support teams were downsized and the five remaining development members transferred from Melbourne to Luxembourg with the plan to train local employees in the product and leave after one year.
 We had a big sale or two, a number of long lunches and stayed there longer than anticipated.

 With various company takeovers we integrated DR‑one with Citydesk and later Market Watch.
-One of the Citydesk guys after he was forced to merge with Market Watch told me he now understood what the DR-one guys suffered on the Citydesk merger.
-Customers complained that the EMS (Environment Management Station that was a god view of the entire system) no longer reported on all modules; it couldn't as 'new' modules weren't DR-one modules.
+The Citydesk development manager after he was forced to merge with Market Watch told me he now understood what the DR-one guys suffered on the Citydesk merger.
+Customers complained that the EMS (Environment Management Service that was a god view of the entire system) no longer reported on all modules; it couldn't as 'new' modules weren't DR-one modules.

 A Sky News article on 01 January 2016 about release of 1990-1991 cabinet papers used footage from the Westpac Sydney dealing room with DR-one on view.
 Only visible for seconds the moment I saw the clip I recognised the dealing room and DR-one.
-Sky News WBC DR-one .avi download.
+Sky News WBC DR-one.

 The DR-one Trader Pad pictured below is the one in which I updated the 8085 assembly that on power-up doesn't 'beep' but plays the opening bars from 'Star Wars'.